All Episodes

 Her public resume is one of failure.

-No, she cares.
+Now, she cares.

 I don't know how much she cares.

-Cares about kids, loves kids, done more for kids than anybody in America.
+They say she cares a lot, cares about kids, loves kids, done more for kids than anybody in America.

-Show me where caring accomplishes anything.
+Show me the evidence and show me where caring accomplishes anything.

 I care about a lot of things.